 “You overestimate the enemy and underestimate me,” the Miss smirks.

 “What were you doing in the apartment?”
-Christophe recalls.
+Christopher recalls.

 “Waiting for you,” the woman answers guilelessly.